AndrinPelican/ugd/readme.md

 ### Comment

 The current implementation, includes only controlling of a fixed number of crossing edges/arrows between node-groups as constraints.
-More complex complex can be implemented by writing a consum implementation of the *no_violation* function in *constraint_violation_check*.
-Note, that depending on the constraint the construction of the Schlaufensequence should not be stopped because a feasible one is found, but only due to the random stop.
+More complex constraints can be implemented by writing a custom implementation of the *no_violation* function in *constraint_violation_check*.
+Note, that depending on the constraint the construction of the Schlaufen sequence should not be stopped because a feasible one is found, but only due to the random stop.
 This in order to preserve correctness.